 Odd One Out is one of my favourite ESL warm up activities.
 If you’re looking to get your classes started off on the right foot, then keep on reading to find out more about it.

-The best part is that it requires no materials and you can make it up in a minute or two before class starts.
+The best part is that this vocabulary warm up exercise requires no materials and you can make it up in a minute or two before class starts.
 Every English teacher should have at least a few of these activities in their back pocket.
+Consider this your teaching tip for the day, okay?

 Skills: Reading/speaking or writing